Trusted Vedic Astrology Platform

 Cancellation Conditions

-Specific Pitru Tarpana rituals (water offerings to ancestors at specific Tirthas); Mahalaya Paksha observances; strengthening the 9th lord through positive transit periods
+Specific Pitru Tarpana rituals (water offerings to ancestors at Tirthas); Mahalaya Paksha observances; strengthening the 9th lord through positive transit and Dasha periods

 Classical Source